Expanding Your Floral Design Menu

 Some are more appropriate for cutting than others, however, by virtue of certain features: perhaps they have the stem length or vase life needed for fresh cuts, or do not turn brown when dried.
 Basil, for example, is available in numerous attractive cultivars, but only a few have the vase life to make them candidates for arrangements.
 The same is true for sage.

-The flowers of 'Ellagance Purple' lavender retain their intense, deep violet-blue, and are born abundantly atop large, dense spikes of silver-green that hold up well for crafts and arrangements.
-Other herbs are rich in the essential oils that produce the finest potpourri and sachets.
+The flowers of 'Ellagance Purple' lavender retain their intense, deep violet-blue, and are borne abundantly atop large, dense spikes of silver-green that hold up well for crafts and arrangements.
+Other herbs are rich in the essential oils that produce the finest potpourri, sachets, or other aromatherapeutic products.

 These are some other highly recommended herb varieties that provide texture and scent.